 For discrete atom types, we model each atom using a categorical distribution over $K$ classes.
 This distribution is parameterized by a continuous matrix $\boldsymbol{\theta}^v \in \mathbb{R}^{N_M \times K}$, which is transformed into probabilities via a softmax function.
 Given the ground-truth atom type matrix $\mathbf{e}_{\mathbf{v}_M} = [\mathbf{v}_M^{(1)}, \dots, \mathbf{v}_M^{(N_M)}]^T \in \mathbb{R}^{N_M \times K}$, where each $\mathbf{v}_M^{(j)}$ is the column one-hot vector representing one of the $K$ atom categories, the sender perturbs it with an artificial Gaussian noise scaled by $\alpha'$, producing:

 For the initial prior $\boldsymbol{\theta}_0$, we follow \citep{graves2023bayesian} and adopt standard Gaussian priors for continuous variables and uniform distributions for categorical ones.

 Then we can derive the two loss $\mathcal{L}_x^n + \mathcal{L}_v^n$ respectively \citep{qu2024molcraft}.
-The total forward pass can be found in the Alogorithm.~\ref{alg: forward pass of MolFLAE}.
-The inference process is parallel with the general BFN inference but taking two data modelities into consideration.
+The total forward pass can be found in the Algorithm.~\ref{alg: forward pass of MolFLAE}.
+The inference process is parallel with the general BFN inference but taking two data modalities into consideration.
 See Appendix \ref{appendix: BFN inference process}